Adversary (comics)

 The Adversary is a demonic supervillain appearing in American comic books published by Marvel Comics.
+The Adversary first appeared in Uncanny X-Men #188 (December 1984), and was created by Chris Claremont and John Romita Jr. The Adversary is a demon from another plane accidentally brought to Earth by Forge, and acts as an enemy to Forge and the X-Men.
+The demon is a key figure in the Fall of the Mutants storyline.

+The Adversary appears in X-Men '97, voiced by Alison Sealy-Smith.

 Publication history

 The Adversary first appeared in Uncanny X-Men #188 (December 1984), and was created by Chris Claremont and John Romita Jr.

 Fictional character biography

 The Adversary is a demon who was initially summoned by the X-Men member Forge several decades ago and has since come back to antagonize the X-Men and threaten the world.

-During the Vietnam War, Forge saw his company slain by the North Vietnamese.
-Forge summoned the Adversary to destroy the attackers, but then regained his senses and banished the demon.
-Nevertheless, the Adversary had a foothold on the Earth thanks to Forge's actions.
+During the Vietnam War, Forge saw his company killed by the North Vietnamese.
+Forge summoned the Adversary to destroy the attackers, but regained his senses and banished the demon.
+Nevertheless, the Adversary gained a foothold on Earth due to Forge's actions.

-Years later, Forge's mentor Nazé is killed and his form and memories stolen by a Dire Wraith, an alien parasite.
-The Nazé impostor summons the Adversary, only to be destroyed by the demon.
-The Adversary escapes the dimension to which he was bound, capturing Forge and his ally Storm of the X-Men and imprisoning them in Roma's stronghold.
+Years later, a Dire Wraith kills Forge's mentor Nazé and assumes his form and memories.
+The Nazé impostor summons the Adversary, only to be killed by him.
+The Adversary escapes the dimension to which he was bound, capturing Forge and his ally Storm and imprisoning them in Roma's stronghold.

-The Adversary travels to Dallas, Texas and battled the combined forces of the X-Men and Freedom Force in "The Fall of the Mutants".
-Ultimately, the only way to permanently banish the Adversary is for nine souls to sacrifice themselves in a magical spell.
-The X-Men agree, and Forge casts the spell.
-The X-Men die, but Roma secretly resurrects them.
+The Adversary travels to Dallas, Texas and battles the combined forces of the X-Men and Freedom Force.
+The X-Men learn that the Adversary can only be banished by a spell that requires nine individuals to sacrifice themselves and agree to act as the sacrifices.
+The X-Men die, but are secretly resurrected by Roma.

 The Adversary later returns to Earth, having been physically born, but is again banished by Forge.

 In Fear Itself, Adversary attends the Devil's Advocacy to discuss the Serpent's actions on Earth.

-The Adversary possesses Forge in Cable and X-Force, but is trapped in a mind prison in Doctor Nemesis' subconsciousness.
+The Adversary later possesses Forge, but is thwarted and trapped in a prison in Doctor Nemesis' subconsciousness.